A Practical Guide to Estimating Conditional Marginal Effects: Modern Approaches: Conclusion

 Finally, we offer the following practical recommendations for empirical researchers interested in estimating and interpreting conditional relationships:

 \begin{itemize}\itemsep0.5em \item Clearly define the quantity of interest, e.g., the CME, and state key assumptions—such as unconfoundedness, overlap, and functional form—before proceeding with the analysis. \item Assess data quality by checking for missing values and outliers, and evaluate the overlap assumption.
 If overlap is violated, consider trimming and/or clipping the data to improve balance. \item If the linear interaction model must be used for estimating the CME—for transparency, ease of computation and interpretation, or other reasons—supplement it with diagnostic tests for the rigid functional form, such as the binning estimator. \item Use flexible modeling strategies to estimate the CME. \begin{itemize}\itemsep0em \item For experimental data, the kernel estimator is typically sufficient.
-Efficiency may be improved by incorporating basis expansions and post-Lasso selection. \item For observational data with small to medium samples, we recommend Lasso-based methods: AIPW-Lasso for binary treatments and PO-Lasso for continuous treatments. \item For observational data with large samples and rich covariates, DML estimators are more appropriate.
-When using complex machine learners such as neural networks, random forest, and histogram gradient boosting, apply cross-validation to tune hyperparameters and reduce overfitting. \end{itemize} \item Visualize estimated CME to facilitate intuitive understanding of effect heterogeneity. \item Interpret results with care.
+Efficiency may be improved by incorporating basis expansions and post-Lasso selection. \item For observational data, we recommend doubly robust estimators in the DML family.
+AIPW-Lasso (or PO-Lasso for continuous treatments) is itself a DML estimator whose nuisance components are estimated via basis expansion with Lasso regularization.
+In relatively small samples and when nuisance functions are reasonably smooth, AIPW-Lasso often works sufficiently well, as our simulations illustrate.
+When sample size allows and nuisance structure calls for it---for example, when out-of-sample nuisance losses remain high under AIPW-Lasso---DML with flexible learners such as neural networks, random forests, or histogram gradient boosting can capture structure that basis expansions miss.
+When using these learners, cross-validate hyperparameters. \item For continuous treatments, the PO-Lasso and DML estimators implemented in \texttt{interflex} rely on the partially linear regression model (PLRM) and recover Definition~\ref{def:cme2} exactly when the PLRM holds; under misspecification they recover a best-linear projection of the derivative onto the residualized treatment, which we recommend as the operative target unless $f_{D\mid V}$ can be reliably estimated. \end{itemize} \item Visualize estimated CME to facilitate intuitive understanding of effect heterogeneity. \item Interpret results with care.
 Specifically, (i) avoid overusing causal language with respect to the moderator—CME captures the effect of $D$ along levels of the moderator $X$, but it does not represent the causal effect of $X$ itself. (ii) When making inferences about the sign or magnitude of the CME over an interval, use uniform confidence intervals to ensure proper coverage. \end{itemize}

 All the estimation strategies and diagnostic tools discussed in this Element can be implemented using the \texttt{interflex} package in \texttt{R}.